External Funding Opportunities

 - Sidney Myer Health Scholarship

-- Sydney Catalyst PhD and Top-Up Research Scholar Awards for 2012
+- Sydney Catalyst PhD and Top-Up Research Scholar Awards OPEN

 The Alzheimer's Australia Dementia Scholarships are offered as a PhD scholarship to students undertaking a research PhD in an area relevant to an aspect of dementia.
 There are primary scholarships valued at $30,000 pa and top-up scholarships valued at $7,500 pa on offer.

 To be eligible the applicant must be a citizen or permanent resident of Australia.
-Applicants who have been resident in Australia for at least two years and have evidence of eligibility and application for permanent residency may also be eligible for the AAR Postgraduate Research Scholarship in Dementia.
+Applicants who have been resident in Australia for at least two years and have evidence of eligibility and application for permanent residency may also be eligible.

 Applicants must be Australian citizens or have Permanent Residency status.